soffes/blog/posts/2012-07-22-those-were-the-days.markdown

 I wrote [a post in 2008 about choosing programming over music](http://samsoff.es/posts/glad-i-chose-programmer-over-musician).
 I remember making a conscious decision in high school to pursue programming over music.
 Mainly because I sucked at music and was way better at programming at the time (by my standards anyway).

-*It's interesting that the best times in my life have nothing to do with programming, design, making products, or any of the stuff that consumes my life today.* I haven't even touched my drums or a guitar in months.
+==It's interesting that the best times in my life have nothing to do with programming, design, making products, or any of the stuff that consumes my life today.== I haven't even touched my drums or a guitar in months.
 It's funny how things change.

 ![Matt's Basement](http://assets.samsoff.es/posts/those-were-the-days/basement.jpg)